the main vine, not the loose one.

 will it be organised?
 What do I say?
 What do I know that others do

 not?
 How can I share what I know?
 Will anyone take any notice?
 How

 1969].
-As a teacher I used Andy Begg's "Moving with Math" Series, Bill
+As a teacher I used Andy Begg's "Moving with Math" Series,

-heartfelt gratitude for all their hard work, perseverance and
+my heartfelt gratitude for all their hard work, perseverance and

 the study that went into crafting the mathematics books that have

 helped thousands of students.
 For me Andy is remembered by the

-word "relationships".
-Bill by "Fibbonacci".
-David by "detail".
+word "relationships", Bill by "Fibbonacci"and David by

-I do not need to repeat these masterpieces.
-I am more interested
+I do not need to repeat these masterpieces in text book form, even

-in the interface between the teacher and the learner.
+teacher and the learner.
 I will use all texts available but it

 is the tenuous human interaction called relationships that

 In the following chapters I try and unpack aspects that I see as